July 13, 2022

 U.S. federal and state courts recognize 19 basic construction claim entitlements for a contractor’s recovery of damages.

-This post summarizes the definitions of these construction claim types that may apply to a contractor’s and subcontractor’s recovery of time and costs.
+This post summarizes the construction claim definitions for types that may apply to a contractor’s and subcontractor’s recovery of time and costs.
 Certain of these have multiple definitions, with examples provided.

 1. Actual Acceleration (Directed Expedited Work): Request from an owner, architect-engineer, or construction manager to complete a contractor’s work, or any part thereof, prior to the prevailing completion date.